 - Double-check all interstate accommodation and travel arrangements have been confirmed = no cancellations

-- Make sure you will have electricity, water (hot & cold), food and wifi upon arrival at your new place
+- Make sure you will have electricity, water (hot & cold), food, and wifi upon arrival at your new place

 2. Get the Myki Card

 Forget the Sydney Opal card, now you are moving to Melbourne Australia!
-Public transport in Melbourne is completely cash-free what I mean by that is nobody takes cash on the bus, train or tram.
+Public transport in Melbourne is completely cash-free what I mean by that is nobody takes cash on the bus, train, or tram.
 Everybody uses MYKI here.
 It is a reusable smart card that stores money to pay your public transport fare.
-You can buy and top up MYKI card from 711 stores and other retailers where you see the MYKI sign.
+You can buy and top up MYKI cards from 711 stores and other retailers where you see the MYKI sign.